mosayyyed/encrypted_password_checker/README.md

 In this CLI tool, you can verify if a given plaintext password matches a previously encrypted password hash.
 It uses the bcrypt algorithm for secure password hashing.

 The bcrypt algorithm is widely used for its security features, including its resistance to brute-force attacks and its ability to adjust the cost factor to increase hashing time.
-It is commonly employed in web development for securely storing user passwords.
+It is commonly employed in development for securely storing user passwords.

 For more information about the bcrypt algorithm and its implementation in Dart, you can refer to the following resources: